-Transportation in South Dakota
+Best Transportation in South Dakota — 13 resources

-About Transportation for Fathers
+About Transportation

 Transportation assistance helps fathers get to work, court, medical appointments, and childcare.
 Public transit passes are often available free or discounted through TANF, Medicaid non-emergency medical transportation (NEMT), and social service agencies.
 Many job training programs cover bus passes.
 The Ways to Work program and some community action agencies provide low-interest car loans to working parents.
 State DMVs typically require proof of insurance and current registration; low-cost insurance programs exist for low-income drivers in several states (California's Low Cost Auto Insurance is one example).
 For rural fathers without reliable transit, dial-a-ride and volunteer driver programs are coordinated through Area Agencies on Aging and community action agencies.
 Medicaid NEMT covers rides to covered medical visits at no cost.
 This directory includes transit authorities, Medicaid NEMT providers, and car-ownership assistance programs.